Sunnilu/Let-s-make-music/README.md

 After that, it serves all requests from memory — no more disk reads.

 This speeds up your app and reduces load!
+You will see this message:
+🔄 Loading keys into memory cache